Government Polytechnic, Panaji

-Government Polytechnic, Panaji is a polytechnic in the state of Goa, India.
+Government Polytechnic, Panaji is a polytechnic in the state of Goa, India, offering diploma programs in engineering and technology.
 It is also the first polytechnic college of state of Goa.
-Government Polytechnic, Panaji offers diploma programs in engineering and technology that cater to the changing needs of industry, business and community at large using need based curricular delivered in a dynamic learning environment.
 All India Council for Technical Education (AICTE) and Government of Goa approved full-time programs are offered to candidates selected as per the norms laid down by the Board of Technical Education.
 The polytechnic also maintains relations with accreditation bodies like All India Council for Technical Education (AICTE) and Goa State Directorate Of Technical Education (DTE).

+History

+Government Polytechnic was created by upgrading the ‘Institute of Escola de Industrial e Commercial’, a Portuguese technical institute managed by Department of Technical Education, Portugal to polytechnic status after Annexation of Goa.